ethanbaker/cpick/README.md

 Testing is used to test coverage and validness of Cpick without requiring user input.
 Testing is useful for making sure Cpick can work on your device.
 Setting testing to `true` turns on the test mode, while setting testing to `false` keeps cpick on normal mode.

-All of the tests can be found in the [tests.go](https://gitlab.com/ethanbakerdev/cpick/-/blob/master/tests.go) file (COMING SOON).
+All of the tests can be found in the [tests.go](https://github.com/ethanbaker/cpick/blob/master/tests.go) file.

 #### Controls/Keys

-If you are looking for a simplified version, check out the [docs](https://gitlab.com/ethanbakerdev/cpick/-/blob/master/colors.go).
+If you are looking for a simplified version, check out the [docs](https://github.com/ethanbaker/cpick/blob/master/colors.go).
 Here is a more in-depth explanation.

 You can also see a minified help version by pressing \` while the Cpick application is running.